 - Must possess a valid driver’s license and have and maintain a safe driving record.

 Laurel House, Inc. is a 501(c) (3) nonprofit organization that helps individuals and families achieve and sustain mental health to lead fulfilling lives in the community.
-Its core purpose is social inclusion, early intervention, and recovery.
-Laurel House is an equal opportunity employer, committed to the advancement of racial equity and social justice, and to making mental health services accessible to all.
+Our core purpose is early intervention, social inclusion and recovery.
+Laurel House is an equal opportunity employer.
+Laurel House and www.rtor.org, a free service of Laurel House connecting families to expert mental health treatment, are committed to the advancement of racial equity and social justice, and to making mental health services accessible to all.

 To apply for this position please send your cover letter and resume to email@example.com